 a.
-The single seal of either an engineer or architect meets the requirement for professional certification on non-residential projects and residences not exempted under Paragraph B which do not exceed a construction valuation of six hundred thousand dollars \$ 600,000 AND do not exceed a total occupant load of fifty (50).
-The incidental practice provisions of both statutes establish this requirement.
+The single seal of either an engineer or architect meets the requirement for professional certification on non-residential projects and residences not exempted under Paragraph B with a building value not greater than six hundred thousand dollars (\$600,000) and having a total occupant load not greater than 50; incidental practice provisions of both statutes establish this requirement.

-[See the Architectural Act, §61-15-2(B) and Regulation 16.30.1.7.12 NMAC and the Engineering Act, §61-23-10 (H) and Regulation 16.39.4.8 NMAC]
+[See the Architectural Act, §61-15-2 E. and G. and Regulation 16.30.1.7 H. (1)(2) NMAC and the Engineering Act, §61-23-3.
+L., §61-23-22 and Regulation 16.39.4.8 NMAC]

+b.
 An architect must seal and sign all work prepared by the architect or under the architect's responsible charge.
-This includes work exempted from seal requirements.
-[Architectural Act, §61-15-7A]
+This includes work for project exemptions under Architectural Act, §61-15-9 [Architectural Act, §61-15-7 A. and Regulation 16.30.3.18 B. (2) NMAC]

 Gazebos and not fully enclosed picnic shelters, park structures, and shade structures may be sealed by an architect, engineer, or landscape architect.
-This would also include kits, prefabricated or pre-engineered structures for recreational uses.
+This would also include kits, prefabricated or preengineered structures for recreational use.
 This does not negate the CID requirements for electrical, mechanical or other specialized certification, as needed.